omnixtar/omnixtar.github.io/why/index.md

 *In the era after DeepSeek was launched, there is really no more excuses for NOT asking AI bots deeper questions that White Anglo Saxon Protestants Americans consider blamsphemous and politically incorrect.*

+- Add links to sections at end of intro, so readers know branches

 ### Centralised vs. Decentralised